 - NLP/Abstraction Administrator:

-- Choose a document to abstract from assigned list
+- Choose a document to abstract from individual list of assignments.

 All sample screenshots and information shown in this documentation are fictitious.